 Many people love wine.
 Not as many people love having to limit their wine because they’re concerned the calories in wine are too high.
+It can put a damper on Valentine’s day promotion ideas for restaurants.

 This leads many to ask "how many calories in red wine", "how many calories in white wine", or even "how many calories in rose wine?"
 They’ll all be happy to know that there are low-calorie wine options for each of these.
+And that there are many health benefits of wine!

 Low Calorie Red Wine